Keyboard shortcuts

 • Endpoint stays in previous state

-• Previous binary (if any) remains available
+• Previous library (if any) remains loaded

 Runtime Errors